We run wellness projects to see what nonprofit staff and educators need most. Postcards help us spread the word. (Want some?)

-We're testing short-term, self-chosen wellness resources for managing stress, taking care of human bodies, and building supportive work-teams.
+Overall, we test short-term, self-chosen resources for managing stress, taking care of human bodies, and building supportive work-teams.
 From classes to coaching to gear, participants are using and evaluating physical, mental, and team health tools.

 The D.C.
-Nonprofit Wellness Fund facilitates a charitable program (hosted at the Greater Washington Community Foundation) of learning pilots to identify how the philanthropic and nonprofit sectors can: 1) boost worker and teacher health, 2) support recruitment, productivity and retention, and 3) build cultures of well-being and teamwork to better support missions and/or students.
+Nonprofit Wellness Fund is a charitable program (hosted at the Greater Washington Community Foundation) learning how to equitably: 1) boost worker and teacher health, 2) support recruitment, productivity and retention, and 3) build cultures of well-being and teamwork to better support missions and/or students.
+We say "equitably" because wellness, like everything, is affected by oppression in society.

-We are currently raising funds to evaluate our first Pilot: we are analyzing qualitative interview evaluations and crunching data from participant surveys.
-We are planning an educator survey in fall 2019, and an Education Wellness Pilot in 2020-21.
+We are currently raising funds to evaluate our first Pilot (analyzing qualitative interview evaluations and crunching data from participant surveys).
+We are planning an educator survey in fall 2019, a bilingual educator Summit in 2020, and a School Wellness Pilot in 2020-21.

-Please consider contributing funding!
+Please consider contributing!
 And/or, give us your address(es) using the form below, and we'll send along some postcards for you to share (IRL or on SM).

 Many jobs are hard, but nonprofit and teaching jobs in DC add special challenges.
 Long hours are common.
 Low pay is expected.
 Frustration is rampant.
 These hard-working world-changers tend to neglect their physical and mental health, putting aside personal needs to care for others.
 More stress translates to higher cortisol levels and inevitable health problems.